pradeep1112lanka/Let-s-Chat/README.md

 # Messaging Service Prototype

-This repository contains a messaging service prototype with features such as user authentication, chat functionality (including group chat), real-time updates, and file uploads.
+This repository contains a messaging service prototype with features such as user authentication, chat functionality , real-time updates, and file uploads.
 The project is built using **React** for the front end, **Vite** for fast development, and **Firebase** for backend services like authentication, real-time database, and file storage.

 ## Features

-- **User Authentication**: Secure login and registration using Firebase Authentication.
+- **User Authentication**: Secure login and registration (no email verification)using Firebase Authentication.
 - **Chat Functionality**: Real-time messaging between users.
-- **Group Chat**: Create and participate in group conversations.
 - **File Upload**: Send images and other files during chat sessions.
 - **Responsive UI**: A user-friendly and responsive design for seamless communication.